Mum Selam was lonely and isolated after her son's diagnosis

 Meet Selam, she is mum to five-year-old Isaac.
 Despite his age, Isaac has already faced huge challenges battling Retinoblastoma, a type of eye cancer.
 He makes his mum proud every day.

-I met with Selam to talk about her experiences as a mum through this difficult period in her family’s life, and hear how it was through meeting another mum, that she started to have hope for Isaac’s future.
+Selam spoke to us about her experiences as a mum through this difficult period in her family’s life, and how meeting another mum started to give her hope for Isaac’s future.

 ‘To keep him safe we had to live in isolation’